tarantool/doc/doc/tutorials/lua_tutorials.rst

 Configure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are going to use the "tarantool_sandbox" that was created in section
+We are going to use the Tarantool sandbox that was created our
-:ref:`first database <user_guide_getting_started-first_database>`.
+:ref:`"Getting started" exercises <getting_started>`.
 So there is a single space, and a numeric primary key,
-and a running tarantool server which also serves as a client.
+and a running Tarantool server which also serves as a client.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Delimiter